trttung1610/sentiment/README.md

-# Analyze Sentiment Conversation Text Record
----
-title: Sentiment Analysis System
+# Conversation Sentiment Analysis with PhoBert
-sdk: gradio
-sdk_version: 3.40.1
-app_file: app.py
----